Camaltra/holberton-system_engineering-devops/0x19-postmortem/README.md

     14h39 - After call everybody on the team, we decide to investigate in all folder to see what can be wrong, listen to log of servers.</br>
     14h43 - We see a mistake in the const on the API_URL variable, gooogle was wrote, execpt that google got only two O.</br>
     14h43 - Hell no, an user send us a picture, he was lost in the desert cause he can't use our application anymore, we had to make it quick</br>
-    14h43 - Thommas fall in the hallway because he was so happy to discover the bug.
+    14h43 - Thomas fall in the hallway because he was so happy to discover the bug.
 That was really fun to see.</br>
     14H47 - EveryThing was pushed into the main repo, and put it in production.
 Tested and Approuved.</br>
     14H47 - Our CM made a tweet to inform that everybody can be safe on the road now.</br>
 </p>